Quantity Surveyor Instructions and Scope: A New Approach to Contractor Failure and Property Scope Expansion

 - Failure to confirm sub contractor payments are current – this being a major indicator that the Head Contractor is under financial stress.

-In addressing perceived deficiencies in reporting project status, it is held that historically, the scope of standard instructions and the terms of engagement of Quantity Surveyors have been a major contributing factor in overall performance and information quality.
+In addressing perceived deficiencies in reporting project status, it is held that historically, the scope of standard instructions and the terms of engagement of quantity surveyors has been a major contributing factor in overall performance and information quality.

-In common with the relentless drive for cost efficiencies there has been a general acceptance of the minimalist approach to QS Instructions and the consequent engagement cost, applied to the work scope.
+In common with the relentless drive for cost efficiencies, there has been a general acceptance of the minimalist approach to quantity surveyor instructions and the consequent engagement cost, applied to the property scope.

-It is held that a significant expansion of both the work scope instructions, coupled with far more rigorous and specific reporting requirements, will substantially reduce the actual and perceived shortfalls in information, particularly when either builder failure or other significant problems occur in the development phase which triggers a complete project review.
+It is held that a significant expansion of both the property scope instructions, coupled with far more rigorous and specific reporting requirements, will substantially reduce the actual and perceived shortfalls in information, particularly when either builder failure or other significant problems occur in the development phase, which triggers a complete project review.